frederick4c/opt-SPTnet/README.md

 comfortably on a laptop.
 Torch-backed tests skip automatically in minimal environments where PyTorch is not installed.

+## Note on the Use of Autogeneration Tools
+Language models (via Codex and Claude Code) were used in an assistive capacity for tasks which included debugging Python, drafting docstrings, SLURM script templates as well as assistance in translation of MATLAB code.
+All such output was reviewed and modified by myself, and the research design, analysis, results and written argument are mine.

 ## License and Attribution

 `opt-SPTnet` is released under the MIT License (see [`LICENSE`](LICENSE)).